Rockets fired at Baghdad airport | DW | 02.01.2020

 Several people were left wounded and two vehicles were burnt.
 The military-run media center also shared photos of vehicles on fire.

-The rockets fell near the air cargo hall, Security Media Cell said in a statement.
+The rockets fell near the air cargo hall, the military-run Security Media Cell said in a statement.

 The media center also posted images of vehicles on fire, without providing further information.
 The statement was issued after there loud blasts were heard near the airport.